Hole by Hole Guide

 The toughest hole on the course, an accurate tee shot is vital.
-Hitting your tee shot to the right hand side of the fairway gives the best angle of approach.
+Hitting your tee shot to the right-hand side of the fairway gives the best angle of approach.
 The hole doglegs from right to left.
-Bigger hitters can cut the corner but a poor shot could mean out of bounds or at best the second shot will be blocked.
-The hole continues uphill to a sloping green.
+Bigger hitters can cut the corner, but a poor shot could mean out of bounds or at best the second shot will be blocked.
+The hole continues uphill to a tow tier green.

 A classic risk/reward hole, big hitters will feel they have a chance of reaching with a good drive.
 However, trouble lurks everywhere.
 Trees both sides of the fairway make the green a very narrow target while there is a hazard short of the green.
 An iron off the tee is the sensible shot.

 This is ranked the easiest hole on the course.
-A short par 3 with little danger, a generous green makes this a potentially low scoring hole.
+A short par 3 with the only danger being long, a generous green makes this a potentially low scoring hole.

 A slightly more open hole, however, anything too erratic will be costly as there are trees both sides of the fairway.
 The fairway slopes from left to right so be wary of that if you want to stay in the short stuff.
 A front pin placement will make it tough to get close with your approach shot.